Claire-bioinformatics/Integrative-Multi-Omics-Analysis-of-Amphotericin-B-Resistance-in-Leishmania-mexicana/README.md

 Peak 655 (ergosterol candidate) is strongly reduced in resistant strains, suggesting loss of Amphotericin B target.
 ## Alternative Sterol Accumulation
 Multiple sterol-like intermediates are enriched in resistant strains, indicating pathway rerouting.

+# 3. Structural Biology: Mechanistic Insight
+## Protein Structure Comparison
+The N176I mutation does not disrupt overall CYP51 structure, suggesting resistance is not due to protein misfolding.
+## Substrate Docking
+Similar binding energies between WT and mutant indicate that substrate binding is preserved.
+## Molecular Dynamics
+The mutant protein shows reduced radius of gyration, indicating increased compactness and structural stability.